maxvdec/flow-alpha/Specifications.md

 - `jz ADDR` -> Jumps to an specific address if the past result is 0
 - `jgr ADDR` -> Jumps to an specific address if the past result is greater than 0
-- `jgl ADDR` -> Jumpts to an specific address if the past result is less than 0
+- `jls ADDR` -> Jumpts to an specific address if the past result is less than 0
 - `halt` -> Halts the processor
 - `reset` -> Resets the processor
 - `nothing` -> Does nothing